kings0c/musicaro/README.md

 ## Project Status
 **Alpha** - under development
 * Accepts FileList via HTML5 File API
-* Pulls album art and track info from ID3 Tags, or Deezer API if not found.
+* Pulls album art and track info from ID3 Tags, or Last.FM API if not found.
 * Basic front-end design in place.
 * Can sort tracks by title, artist, album or duration
 * Search working